WINIFRED LA FRANCE

 (1885-1968) Melbourne-born singer, comedian, monologist, musician, radio broadcaster ,

 Charles Edward Lawrence sang in his church choir and at eisteddfods as a youth.
 After a period working as a clerk he opted for a career as an entertainer and between the early 1900s and 1926 he worked with numerous companies and shows.
-These included tours with wrestler George Hackenschmidt (New Zealand), Edward Branscombe‘s Jesters, Tait’s Follies, English entertainer Margaret Cooper (South Africa), and the English Pierrots (1913-1920).
+These included engagements with wrestler George Hackenschmidt (New Zealand), Edward Branscombe‘s Jesters, Tait’s Follies, English entertainer Margaret Cooper (South Africa), the English Pierrots (1913-1920) and Ada Reeve Vaudeville Company (1924).
 Known largely noted for his pianologues, Lawrence secured employment on various vaudeville circuits during the 1920s.
 His radio career began in 1926.
 From then on he performed on radio and on stage variously as a comedian, entertainer, pianist/accompanist, and compare, and did voice-overs for Cinesound.

 - For further details see: Jan Brazier.
 “Lawrence, Charles Edward (1885–1968)” Australian Dictionary of Biography 10 (1986). [sighted 18/07/2015]

 (-1907) American minstrel comedian, manager.